BEQSONA-cmd/ft_destructor/README.md

 	char *str5 = malloc(455 * sizeof(char));
 	(void)str5;

-	// will free everything that was allocated with ft_malloc or ft_my_calloc ft_destructor();
+	// will free everything that was allocated with ft_malloc or ft_calloc ft_destructor();
 	return (0);
 }